Kaci Sullivan Gives Birth As Transgender Man, Shares Photos Of ‘Gender Neutral’ Baby & First Pregnancy As Dad

 Eight-pound baby Phoenix was reportedly delivered by c-section to proud new dads Kaci and Steven, and the couple plans to raise the baby as “gender neutral.”
 According to Sullivan, he doesn’t view pregnancy as “inherently feminine,” and he also doesn’t “subscribe to make-believe gender roles.”
 Kaci and Steven said that baby Phoenix can choose a gender when “they” are “old enough to decide,” as shared by the Daily Mail.
 Kaci Sullivan was born “biologically female,” however, he reportedly first became uncomfortable with that gender as a child.

-Kaci Sullivan, who first learned of the term transgender at 18, is proud to have given birth as “both genders,” but confessed that “some people have been perturbed by the idea” of giving birth as a transgender man.
+Kaci Sullivan, who first learned of the term transgender at 18, has experienced pregnancy as “both genders,” but confessed that “some people have been perturbed by the idea” of giving birth as a transgender man.
 Sullivan says he doesn’t respond to or engage with negative comments — he simply just gets “rid of them.”

 Sullivan shared via Facebook in December that he would never really say that he “gave birth as both genders,” because he’s “always been a man.”